Piyush-Pise/Carrom-Game-Development/README.md

 The Carrom game includes the following features:

-1. Drag and release mechanic to control the striker's power and direction.
+1. Drag and release mechanics to control the striker's power and direction.
 2. Realistic physics simulation for puck-striker collisions.
 3. Boundary bouncing for both the striker and pucks.
 4. Scoring system with points awarded for pocketing pucks and the red queen.